tessgi/tess-point/README.md

 Burke, C. J., Levine, A., Fausnaugh, M., Vanderspek, R., Barclay, T., Libby-Roberts, J. E., Morris, B., Sipocz, B., Owens, M., Feinstein, A. D., Camacho, J., 2020, 0.4.1, Astrophysics Source Code Library, record ascl:2003:001

 ### NOTES
-- Pointing table is for TESS Year 1 - 4(Sectors 1-55) .
+- Pointing table is for TESS Year 1 - 5 (Sectors 1-69) .

 - Testing shows pointing with this tool should be accurate to better than a pixel, but without including aberration effects, ones algorithm adopted for centroiding highly assymmetric point-spread function at edge of camera, and by-eye source location, a 2 pixel accuracy estimate is warranted.
 Use aberration option for better accuracy